bloominstituteoftechnology/Sprint-Challenge--Django-I/DeploymentExperiences.md

     - Was able to successfully create an API that provides data based on the specific user logged in.
 Also utilizes tokens for authetification.
   - What challenges did you face?
     - On the second day of four, there were problems with using the Django admin page to add entries into the database.
 This problem still persists but can be avoided.
 Throughout doing this project, the main problem that was encountered was simply fixing typographical errors.
+    - Had trouble deploying because my pipfiles didn't contain the necesary dependencies.
   - How far did you get?
     - Was able to complete each day's (1-4) MVP, except for being able to use the Django admin page to add entries into the database.
+    - The app deploys and api is showing
 - We have utilized docs from several different projects over the course of this Sprint.
   - Which docs did you think were the most helpful?
     - Each day's guide doc that was given in the base repo was helpful in explaining the steps to set up the API.